 In addition to meeting the highest security standards to protect your personal information, OneOme is an accredited laboratory which means that it meets the highest quality standards assuring the soundness of your test and genetic results.
 Our clinical laboratory is certified under the Clinical Laboratory Improvement Amendments (CLIA) and has achieved accreditation by the College of American Pathologists (CAP).
 CLIA and CAP have established rigorous quality standards for laboratory testing for the purpose of diagnosis, prevention, or treatment of disease, or assessment of health, and OneOme has met these guidelines.
 Our licenses and certifications can be found at oneome.com/licensing.

-The primary focus of the OneOme RightMed® test is to provide your doctor with information on how your DNA may affect your response to drugs.
-The OneOme RightMed pharmacogenomic test is not intended to provide information about disease predisposition, paternal status, ethnicity, hereditary, or ancestry information.
+The primary focus of the OneOme RightMed® comprehensive test is to provide your doctor with information on how your DNA may affect your response to drugs.
+OneOme's tests are not intended to provide information about disease predisposition, paternal status, ethnicity, hereditary, or ancestry information.
 However, OneOme will report secondary findings for certain genetic results so that you have an opportunity to discuss these additional findings with your doctor.
 To learn more about this please consult our terms of service are available at oneome.com/terms.

 OneOme keeps your DNA sample for up to 60 days from the date your report was released to your doctor for purposes of quality assurance and it may also conduct follow up testing by order from your doctor.